newfteddy/library-integration/README.md

 3. Run `gradlew jettyRunWar` to start the Jetty server with the application.
 Or use `gradlew war` to create `.war` file for your favorite application server.
 4. The REST URL to start adding and merging the data is `"[server]/rest/upload?path=[path to the file folder]"` (The multipart is to be implemented).

-## P.S.
+## IDE import
-There are also tasks in gradle for creating Intellij IDEA and Eclipse projects.
+There are tasks in gradle for creating Intellij IDEA and Eclipse projects. `gradlew idea` and `gradle eclipse`.